AI Search Visibility for Local Businesses: 7-Step Guide

 If your business doesn't appear, don't worry — that's what the rest of this guide is for.

-Step 2: Optimize Your Google Business Profile
+Step 2: Optimize Your Google Business Profile for AI for Local Business SEO

 Essential GBP Optimizations